-Apple crisp cheesecake — buttery shortbread crust, layer of cinnamon apples and salted caramel sauce, creamy cheesecake filling, crunchy pecan apple crisp topping.
+Apple crumble cheesecake sits on a shortbread crust with a layer of salted caramel apples, then a creamy cheesecake filling, and a pecan crumble topping.
 A fall dessert doesn’t get any better than this!

-In a medium bowl using a pastry cutter or a handheld electric mixer, combine 1½ cups flour, ½ cup butter, ¼ cup sugar, 1 egg yolk and a pinch of salt until the mixture resembles coarse crumbs.
+In a medium bowl using a pastry cutter or a handheld electric mixer, combine flour, butter, sugar, egg yolk and a pinch of salt until the mixture resembles coarse crumbs.
 You should see little bits butter remaining.

 Press onto the bottom of a 9-inch springform pan and bake for 12-15 minutes or until a light golden brown.

-In the meantime, prepare your cinnamon apple layer.
-In a medium sized skillet or non-stick pan, combine apple wedges with 2 tablespoons butter and 1 teaspoon ground cinnamon.
+In the meantime, prepare your caramel apple layer.
+In a medium sized skillet or non-stick pan, combine apple wedges with butter and ground cinnamon.
 Cook on medium heat until apples are soft and tender (7-10 minutes).
 Set aside.

 Once your crust is baked, remove from oven and lower oven temperature to 325F.

-Pour cinnamon apples on your baked crust.
-Drizzle with ½ cup salted caramel sauce.
+Pour apples on your baked crust and drizzle with salted caramel sauce.
 Set aside while you prepare your cheesecake filling.

 Pour your cream cheese mixture over your apple layer and smoothen the top.